 When prescribing benzodiazepines to a patient, the doctor and pharmacist should make it clear to the patient not to consume alcohol while taking the medication.
 It will likely have a “Do not take with alcohol” sticker on the prescription bottle.
-However, some people may either purposely mix benzos and alcohol or simply won’t take the warning seriously.
+However, some people may either purposely mix benzos and alcohol or simply take the warning seriously.
 Both of these substances are addictive and have sedative effects.
-Mixing them is highly ill-advised due to the serious potential risks.
+Combining them is highly ill-advised due to the serious potential risks.

 Effects of Cross-Drug Use

-Short term effects of mixing alcohol and benzos include:
+Short-term effects of mixing alcohol and benzos include:

 - Rapid blackout